Tanmoy2504/8051Project/1. LED Blink/README.md

 Project to make LED Blink using 8051 Microcontroller

 In order to load the project, double click on LED_Blink.uvproj .
-It should automatically launch uVision IDE with required files
+It should automatically launch uVision IDE with required files.
 The 1 Second timer code is used from EngineersGarage.com .
 Please Visit below links to find the indepth explaination as this requires knowledge of Hardware Timer inside 8051. https://www.engineersgarage.com/how-to-generate-one-second-delay-with-8051-timers/